View this document as: a single page | multiple pages.

 proofing agent

-An agent of the CSP who is trained to attend identity proofing sessions and can make limited risk-based decisions – such as physically inspecting identity evidence and making physical comparisons of the applicant to identity evidence.
+An agent of the CSP who is trained to attend identity proofing sessions and can make limited risk-based decisions, such as physically inspecting identity evidence and comparing the applicant to the identity evidence.

 protected session